Rice Krispie Pumpkins

 Instructions

-• Although I highly recommend wearing powder-free latex gloves, you can also use wax paper to mold the warm mixture into round balls.
+• Allow the mixture to cool for about 5 minutes, or until it is cool enough to handle while wearing gloves, but not so cool it has hardened.
+Although I highly recommend wearing powder-free latex gloves, you can also use wax paper to mold the warm mixture into round balls about the size of a baseball.

-• Allow pumpkins to cool completely, then decorate with frosting.
+• Allow pumpkins to cool completely, then decorate with green frosting for leaves.

 • If you've tried this recipe, come back and let us know how it was in the comments or star ratings.